bbmokhtari/django-translations/docs/reference/utils.rst

       Iterable: True
       Model: <class 'sample.models.Continent'>

-   To get the details of a queryset:
+   To get the iteration and type details of an entity (a queryset):

    .. testcode:: _get_entity_details